-HEA 6920 Legal Issues in Higher Education
+HEA 6920 Legal Issues in Higher Education (Online)

 This course provides an understanding of the broad scope of higher education law, general legal principles relevant to higher education, and the role of law on campus.
-Through discussion of a diverse range of administrative problems and practices with legal implications (e.g., Students will become acquainted with emerging legal issues and best practices and will develop administrative and problem-solving skills related to legal issues in higher education.
+Through discussion of a diverse range of administrative problems and practices with legal implications students will become acquainted with emerging legal issues and best practices and will develop administrative and problem-solving skills related to legal issues in higher education.

-HEA 6970 Capstone
+HEA 6970 Capstone (Online)

 The capstone experience requires a synthesis of theories, conceptual frameworks, and experiential learning throughout the program.
-Students must develop a research or professional development project which demonstrates evidence-based decision making, an understanding of specific higher education/professional contexts, and strategic analysis.
+Students must develop a research or professional development project that demonstrates evidence-based decision-making, an understanding of specific higher education/professional contexts, and strategic analysis.
 Students with no fulltime work experience in higher education are advised to integrate experiential learning into their projects.
 The instructor must approve capstone proposals before students start their projects.
 At the end of the program, students present their projects to the academic community.
-This course is taken as a Pass/Fail course.
+This course is pass/fail.